mdavolio/mancala/README.md

 ##Things to Do

-1) END THE Game
+## Questions about Rules

-5) capture if last stone ends in opp empty
+1) Should capture work if no stones on opp side?????